Johnny Gimble: Biography

-Gimble's career spanned into the 21st century, recording with Vince Gill, Tanya Tucker, and performing at the 49th Annual Grammy Awards with Carrie Underwood in 2007.
+Gimble's career spanned into the 21st century, recording with Vince Gill and Tanya Tucker, and performing at the 49th Annual Grammy Awards with Carrie Underwood in 2007.
 "Until Lloyd Maines surpassed him, Johnny held the record for most appearances on Austin City Limits.
-He played with heart and soul and had an infectious spirit and sense of adventure - both in his music and personality," said ACL Executive Producer Terry Lickona.
+He played with heart and soul and had an infectious spirit and sense of adventure - both in his music and personality," said ACL executive producer Terry Lickona.
 Johnny was also a regular on Minnesota Public Radio's A Prairie Home Companion hosted by Garrison Keillor, who in 1994 penned "Owed to Johnny Gimble" as a tribute to his friend after Gimble received the NEA's National Heritage Fellowship, and who performed the song again on May 9, 2015, to commemorate Gimble's life.

 Personal life

 Gimble and his wife Barbara were divorced twice and remarried twice.
-They had a son and two daughters, and as of 2022 they had four grandchildren and six great-grandchildren.
+They had a son and two daughters, and as of 2022, they had four grandchildren and six great-grandchildren.

 Johnny and his son Dick Gimble, a college professor of music at McLennan Community College, started a Western Swing Camp focusing on fiddle.
-After two years in Waco and with the help of daughter Cyndy they moved the camp to SMU's Taos Campus and ensured that the western swing style of country music was passed on to the next generation.
+After two years in Waco and with the help of daughter Cyndy, they moved the camp to SMU's Taos Campus and ensured that the Western swing style of country music was passed on to the next generation.

 Gimble's granddaughter, Emily, is a notable vocalist and keyboard player who has performed with Johnny, Asleep at the Wheel, Warren Hood, and Hayes Carll.
 Emily was a regular member of Asleep at the Wheel as keyboardist and vocalist from 2014 to 2016, a band that frequently partnered with Johnny to bring the music of Bob Wills to newer generations.
-She has since launched a solo career, based out of Austin, Texas, and followed Johnny's footsteps as the State Musician of Texas for 2020.
+Since then, she launched a solo career, based in Austin, Texas, and followed Johnny's footsteps as the State Musician of Texas for 2020.

-Gimble's grandson, Jon Gimble, is the District Clerk in McLennan County and serves on the Texas Judicial Council.
+Gimble's grandson, Jon Gimble, is the district clerk in McLennan County and serves on the Texas Judicial Council.